Reaper-ai/highschool_pythonprojects/README.md

 ## 5. [music charts](music_charts)
 - about -> shows top 10 songson spotify, globally and a selected region of my choice
 - learning -> web scrapping
-- > [!note] -> spotify may change its website often, most probably the program won't run
+- > [!Note] -> spotify may change its website often, most probably the program won't run

 ## 6. [weather app](weather)
 - about -> shows current weather of the place you want, additionally can also show a 3 day forcast